-Chances of seeing the gorilla are over 95%.
+The chances of seeing the gorilla are over 95%.
 If you are in the very unlikely situation not to have seen them, you will be given the choice of either a 50% refund of the cost of your gorilla permit or another chance to spot them the next day (when permits are available).
 Please note that it is the national wildlife authority that issues the refund.
 Your driver/guide will be happy to assist you in the procedure.

-Can credit card be accepted during my tour?
+Are credit cards accepted during my tour?

 Yes.
-However, Credit cards are not widely accepted in Uganda, or Rwanda.
-Only at major hotels, up-market lodges, and a few shops can they be used.
+However, Credit cards are not widely accepted in Uganda or Rwanda.
+Only at major hotels, upmarket lodges, and a few shops can they be used.

 How should l exchange currency?

 Different currency notes can be exchanged at many Forex exchange bureaus around capital cities.
 In up-country cities, the exchange rate is less advantageous and it becomes difficult to exchange Pounds and Euros.
-Dollars are the most used currencies, but bear in mind that US dollars given out before 2006 is not accepted and denominations below 100 are exchanged at a lower rate.
+Dollars are the most used currencies but bear in mind that US dollars given out before 2006 is not accepted, and denominations below 100 are exchanged at a lower rate.